 Avery passed away on August 8, 2020.
 He had an older brother and two younger brothers.
 He was married to Tiffany and left behind two children, Brooklynn and Hayden.
 The impact of his passing on the game of youth baseball was immediate.
 His family received over 300 cards, letters, text messages – most of them from former players expressing their feeling about him.
 Although limited by the COVID in the summer of 2020, his funeral was heavily attended by the many friends and family in Mississippi, friends and family from Texas and Oklahoma…and several former major league players.
 He could not have chosen a better send off surrounded by his loving family and friends.
 And of course, countless baseball players.

 The Avery Wayne Johnson Memorial Foundation will continue the work that he loved…teaching kids of all ages in his own way how to play the game of baseball.
 He set expectations of his players to work hard, listen and learn, respect the opponent, coaches and parents, win and lose with class and accept failure.
 And of course, have fun playing the game.
-He touched the lives of hundred of players in his short life, and his legacy will continue to touch the lives of hundreds more through his foundation.
+He touched the lives of hundreds of players in his short life, and his legacy will continue to touch the lives of hundreds more through his foundation.